 Prospective Online Students

 International students from 135 nations choose the University of Nebraska for their graduate and undergraduate programs.
-With over 120 programs offered online, students may earn credentials in teaching, allied health, research, business and more.
+With more than 100 programs offered online, students may earn credentials in teaching, allied health, research, business and more.

 Each campus provides a variety of programs and services designed to help you succeed, and admission standards are competitive.
 It is always best to review the specific requirements for international students of the campus where you will matriculate for your degree.